waffle-iron/VBA-IDE-Code-Export/README.md

 Any contributions, large or small, major features, bugfixes and integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.

+Please use the template file `VBA-IDE-Code-Export.xlsm` for working in, however don't commit the template file unless you are actually making a change to the template file.
+This helps with source control since merging an Excel file is not fun.

 ## Roadmap

 - [] Add pretty ribbon UI